-Substantially all of the deposits of Tompkins Community Bank's deposits are insured up to applicable limits by the Deposit Insurance Fund ("DIF") of the FDIC and are subject to deposit insurance assessments to maintain the DIF.
+Substantially all of Tompkins Community Bank's deposits are insured up to applicable limits by the Deposit Insurance Fund ("DIF") of the FDIC and are subject to deposit insurance assessments to maintain the DIF.
 The Dodd-Frank Act permanently increased the maximum amount of deposit insurance to \$250,000 per deposit category, per depositor, per institution retroactive to January 1, 2008.

 Tompkins Community Bank pays deposit insurance premiums to the FDIC based on assessment rates established by the FDIC.
 Deposit insurance premiums are based on assets.
 The FDIC calculates deposit insurance assessment rates for established small banks, generally those banks with less than \$10 billion of assets that have been insured for at least five years, using the CAMELS rating system and other factors.
 The CAMELS rating system is a supervisory rating system designed to take into account and reflect all financial and operational risks that a bank may face, including capital adequacy, asset quality, management capability, earnings, liquidity and sensitivity to market risk.
 To determine a bank's assessment rate, each of seven financial ratios and a weighted average of CAMELS component ratings are multiplied by a corresponding pricing multiplier.
 The sum of these products is added to a uniform amount, with the resulting sum being an institution's initial base assessment rate (subject to minimum or maximum assessment rates based on a bank's CAMELS composite rating).
-This method takes into account various measures, including an institution's leverage ratio, brokered deposit ratio, one year asset growth, the ratio of net income before taxes to total assets and considerations related to asset quality.
+This method takes into account various measures, including an institution's leverage ratio, brokered deposit ratio, one year asset growth, the ratio of net income before taxes to total assets, and considerations related to asset quality.

 On June 21, 2022, the FDIC adopted an Amended Restoration Plan and a notice of proposed rulemaking to increase the likelihood that the reserve ratio would be restored to at least 1.35% by September 30, 2028.
-The Board also approved to increase initial base deposit insurance assessment rate schedules uniformly by 2 basis points, which became effective January 1, 2023 and was applicable to the first quarterly assessment period of 2023.
+The FDIC's Board of Directors also increased initial base deposit insurance assessment rate schedules uniformly by 2 basis points, effective in the first quarterly assessment period of 2023.

-On November 16, 2023, the FDIC issued a final rule that implements a special assessment to recover the loss to the DIF arising from the protection of uninsured depositors following the closures of Silicon Valley Bank and Signature Bank.
-The assessment base for the special assessment is equal to a bank's estimated uninsured deposits, reported for the quarter that ended December 31, 2022, adjusted to exclude the first \$5 billion in estimated uninsured deposits from the bank, or for banks that are part of a holding company with one or more subsidiary banks, at the banking organization level.
-The FDIC will collect the special assessment at an annual rate of approximately 13.4 basis points, over eight quarterly assessment periods.
-The Company is not subject to the special assessment as its uninsured deposits at of December 31, 2022, were below the \$5 billion exclusion.
+On November 16, 2023, the FDIC issued a final rule implementing a special assessment to recover the loss to the DIF arising from the protection of uninsured depositors following the closures of Silicon Valley Bank and Signature Bank.
+The assessment base for the special assessment is equal to a bank's estimated uninsured deposits, reported for the quarter ended December 31,

+2022, adjusted to exclude the first \$5 billion in estimated uninsured deposits from the bank, or for banks that are part of a holding company with one or more subsidiary banks, at the banking organization level.
+The Company is not subject to the special assessment as its uninsured deposits for the December 31, 2022, reporting period, the measurement period for the special assessment, were below the \$5 billion exclusion.